Responsive Web Design with Bootstrap Hands-On

-- 10:30am - 10:45am: Overview of the Bootstrap grid system.
-This is also a sneak peak at most of the features of boostrap.
+- 10:30am - 11:15am: Overview of the Bootstrap grid system.
+This is the most powerful feature of Bootstrap and what makes all developers fall in love with the framework.
+This is also a sneak peak at most of the features of Bootstrap.

 - 11:15am - 12:00pm: Hands on guided practice time with grid system.
 Instructor will help troubleshoot your code, find road blocks you may be having, and help you do interesting things that you might need specific help with.
 Once you get into the grid you start seeing lots of possibilites that you could imaging doing but not quite sure how to get there.
 Usually the answer is simpler than you think.
 This is a great time to ask questions.

 - 2:00pm - 2:15pm: Column offsets (bootstrap grid)

 - 2:15pm - 2:30pm: Using nested columns (part of grid)